globeandmail/startr-cli/README.md

 # startr-cli

-A command-line interface for the [**`startr`**](https://www.github.com/globeandmail/startr) R project scaffold.
+A command-line scaffolder for the [**`startr`**](https://www.github.com/globeandmail/startr) R project template.
 This will pull down the latest version of `startr` from GitHub, rewrite some project variables to your specified project name and initialize a fresh git repository.

 ![startr-cli interface GIF](http://i.imgur.com/4qtiJar.gif)

 ### Installation instructions